All Episodes

 Isn't that amazing?

-You stand nice and wide, you pull up and you squeeze your butt, squeeze everything, and you're gonna get those nice strong legs.
+You pull up and you squeeze your butt, squeeze everything, and you're going to get those nice, strong legs.

 Why is it called a goblet squat?